SharpWoofer/WhatIF-/README.md

 ## 📄 License

 Distributed under the MIT License.
-See LICENSE for more information.
+See LICENSE for more information. <br />
 Mistral 7B is under [Apache 2 License](https://choosealicense.com/licenses/apache-2.0/), which permits its use without any constraints.